pourmand1376/Jupyter-Docker-Conda/README.md

   amirpourmand/jupyter-docker-conda
 ```

-> Note that this command will map your current directory into docker container.
-It is recommended to create an empty folder called `jupyter` or something if you want to be more secure.
+This command will map your current working directory into the Docker container.
+For added security, consider creating an empty folder called jupyter or another suitable name.

-To install new python environment and switch to it.

-Open up terminal.
+2. To create and switch to a new Python environment, open a terminal and execute the following commands:

 ```
 conda create -n my_env python=3.11
 conda activate my_env
 ```

-Then:
+3. Install the new environment as a Jupyter kernel:

 ```
 python -m ipykernel install --user --name my_env
 ```

+Now, you can seamlessly switch between Python environments within your Jupyter notebook.

 ## Features

-Change python version easily

-Isolate environments easily

-Based on debian.
-Install everything you need with apt
+- Easy Python version switching
+- Effortless isolation of environments
+- Based on Debian, allowing straightforward installation of additional packages using apt

-Password for Jupyter notebook is `docker`.
+- Default Jupyter notebook password: docker

-Root access in container.
+- Root access within the container

+Feel free to explore and utilize Jupyter-Docker-Conda for your data science and development needs!